 The state of mägaya is created by the Madayin system of law.
 Sadly, again not many mainstream Australians understand much about the original Australian system of law, our Madayin system of law.
-And so again many of the interventions applied against our communities by the mainstream Australian governments turns out counter-productive as they work against this original Australian law system.
+And so again many of the interventions applied against our communities by the mainstream Australian governments turn out counter-productive as they work against this original Australian law system.

 It would be good if we could move past the situation where we just see Yolŋu culture as just ‘culture’, rather than systems of protection, nurture and care.
 A system of nurturing and caring that covers the lands, the animals, the plants on those lands and the fish in the seas.
 A system that is a true system of law that can bring peace and prosperity to the Yolŋu communities and to Australia as a whole.

 Our culture has systems of law structure that are as old as the Australian continent itself.

 Dhiyanŋu bala napurru dhu buku-ngal’yun waŋganygu ga Waŋarrgu.
 Bi bay memay.
 Today we worship the one and only God Waŋarr.
 The unseen, unknown creator of the universe.

 To learn more about how family kinship structures, special cultural “skin or calling names”, and traditional marriage patterns help create strong community and identity see the Why Warriors Yolngu Names booklet.